 Which floor coverings work best with underfloor heating?

-Suitable for new build homes, renovation scenarios and extensions, UFH partners with an array of floor coverings – though the finish you choose will have to be specified carefully to ensure your system runs efficiently.
+Suitable for new build homes, renovation scenarios and extensions, you can either add in new or retrofit underfloor heating with an array of floor coverings – though the finish you choose will have to be specified carefully to ensure your system runs efficiently.

 It’s worth doing your homework at the design stage of your project to ensure you choose the solution that best fits your home.
 For example, the best setup for an ensuite refurb will be very different to the one required for a large, open-plan kitchen-diner.